Hasmonean Judea: Simon Thassi (143–135 BCE)

-In September 140 BCE, a public assembly ratified a decree formalizing Simon's rule.
-It praised the achievements of his brothers and his own deeds, proclaiming him High Priest, national leader, and military commander, with hereditary succession in his family.
-It forbade repealing the decree or convening assemblies without his consent.
-The only limitation was "until a true prophet should arise," a clause perhaps reflecting acknowledgment that Hasmonean rule did not fulfill messianic hopes or serving as a compromise with groups uneasy about their legitimacy.
+In September 140 BCE, the assembled people declared Simon their high priest, commander and ethnarch—a position described by Tessa Rajak as 'head of the nation'—"forever, until a trustworthy prophet shall arise".

 Meanwhile, conflict in Syria continued.
 In 139 BCE Demetrius II was captured by the Parthians, and his brother Antiochus VII Sidetes became king.
 After defeating Tryphon, Antiochus confirmed all Simon's privileges and even granted him the right to mint coinage—though Simon apparently never used it.
 Around 138 he besieged Tryphon at Dor, likely with Simon's help; Tryphon escaped but died at Apamea in 137 BCE.
 Antiochus then demanded the return of the Akra, Gezer, and Jaffa, or a payment totaling one thousand talents.
 Simon rejected the demands, declaring that the Jews had merely regained their ancestral land: "We have neither taken foreign land nor seized foreign property, but only the inheritance of our ancestors, which at one time had been unjustly taken by our enemies", instead offering just a token of 100 talents.
 Antiochus sent his general Kendebaios against Judea, but Simon's sons John and Judah defeated him near Kedron and Ashdod.

 In 134 BCE, Simon was assassinated at a banquet in the fortress of Dok near Jericho by his son-in-law Ptolemy ben Abubus, governor of the plain of Jericho, in an attempt to seize power.
 Ptolemy also took Simon's wife and two of his sons hostage, but his third son, John Hyrcanus, was warned in advance and escaped, soon succeeding his father as ruler of Judea.